Manual focus is not dead

 Remember, your camera’s “eyesight” is not as developed as yours.
 Just like a human’s eyesight and ability to see in the dark is not as good as an owl’s.

 As long as you can see your subject, switch to manual focus rather than use autofocus.

-Further reading: How to focus in low light – seeing in the dark
+Further reading: 8 tricks for sharp photos in low light – focusing in the dark

 If you want to get really close up for macro photography, sometimes using manual focus can help you to focus on exactly the part of the scene you want to be sharp.

 If you want to shoot an action shot, you need to plan for it.
 Sometimes this means pre-focusing on a point where you know the action will be.